Neil Gaiman Recommended Books

 The Jungle Book, Book 1

-Rudyard Kipling
+by Rudyard Kipling

-Source: Neil Gaiman mentioned this book on "The Tim Ferriss Show" podcast.
+Neil Gaiman mentioned this book on "The Tim Ferriss Show" podcast.
+(Source)

 The Black Ridge